thenativeweb/wolkenkit-documentation/lib/docs/latest/getting-started/contributing-to-wolkenkit/sponsoring-development/index.md

 However, sponsored development is reasonable if there are things on the [roadmap](https://github.com/thenativeweb/wolkenkit/blob/master/roadmap.md) of wolkenkit that you would like to have sooner rather than later.
 Not that you get us wrong – those features are planned anyway, it’s just that you could help us to build them faster.

-The costs for this depend on the specific feature.
 If you are interested in this, please [contact us](mailto:hello@thenativeweb.io), to discuss the feature in question, its scope, and our estimation for it.
 The same, of course, applies if you or your team want to help us by submitting code.